 Walking into my first prenatal yoga class was a challenge.
 On the bright side, I knew what I was doing and was in no way looking for something that was going to be “easy”.
 Yet I wanted to feel like myself again, to move, and to be myself in my “new” body.
 My first prenatal yoga class surprised me in the best way possible.
 My body came back to me in a way that I could fully embrace and enjoy my pregnancy.

 After my twins were born I became a yoga instructor, and soon after a prenatal yoga teacher.
-Here are a few tips I used while pregnant and advice I share with my mamas:
+Here are a few benefits of prenatal yoga, tips I used while pregnant, and advice I share with my mamas: